User23547/TurboWarp-Extensions/docs/PokiSDK/docs.md

 'on Poki?'

-Checks whether project is running on [Poki](https://poki.com), if not all blocks won't work.
+Check whether the project is running on [Poki](https://poki.com), if not all blocks won't work.

 'game loaded'